Skip to main content

 - watch

-And a binding to the service account.
+Additionally, a RoleBinding is required to associate the Role with the service account.

 ---